COVID Vaccine Appointments Are Here And Gone In Seconds

 The I-Team found it was the same story with other large sites, like Dodger Stadium.
 One minute, the appointment website said Dodger Stadium had "no availability for the next 7 days."
 Minutes later, several appointments slots for the very next day appeared.

-The I-Team yesterday asked the DPH what it is doing to fix technical problems with its appointment website.
+The I-Team on Wednesday asked the DPH what it is doing to fix technical problems with its appointment website.
 The agency has not yet answered that question.

 Ferrer says the county has told its 300 vaccination sites to reserve doses for people to get their second shots on time.